ft-mugurel/BLOG/content/en/posts/vuln-1001/index.md

 # Vulnerability Types
 - Heap out of bounds
 - Use after free
-- Taype confusion
+- Type confusion
-- uninitialized use
+- Uninitialized use

 # Terms
-## ACID (Atacker Controlled Input Data)
+## ACID (Attacker Controlled Input Data)
 - ACID is a term used to describe the input data that an attacker can control.
 ## Shellcode
 - Shellcode means a piece of code that an attacker wants user to execute.
 ## Exploit Primitives
 - Exploit primitives are the basic building blocks of an exploit.
 They are the fundamental techniques that an attacker can use to gain control of a system or application.
 ### Example
-- Overite of return adress
+- Overwrite of return address
-- Overite of other local varibales
+- Overwrite of other local variables
-- Overite of heap data
+- Overwrite of heap data
 ## Exploit Chain
 - This means that an attacker can use multiple exploit primitives together to create a more complex exploit.
 ## Zero Day